Services

 Our first priority is to reduce your pain.
 We want to get you moving and have your pain under control fast.
 To do this, we utilise “hands on’’ manual therapy, dry needling, taping, braces, education and appropriate advice to adjust your activities.
 At this stage we ensure that you have a full understanding of your condition and a plan to guide you beyond pain and restore optimal movement.

-Many of the common conditions we see such as back and neck pain, tendinopathy and other joint and muscular conditions have high recurrence rates.
+Many of the common conditions we see have high recurrence rates.
 A lot of the usual treatments people receive help to relieve pain in the short term, but fail to address the underlying causes and contributing factors.
 This phase of the treatment pathway is all about analysing and then restoring optimal movement, strength and posture to avoid the cycle of recurrent pain and injury.

 We aim to transform your posture and movement with individualised, home exercise programs or in one of our physiotherapist-led exercise classes, so you can be more resilient to injury than ever before.